-We currently maintain all of our cash, cash equivalents and short-term investments in a limited number of financial institutions and, therefore, our cash, cash equivalents and short-term investments could be adversely affected if any of the financial institutions in which we hold our cash, cash equivalents and short-term investments fails.
+We currently maintain all of our cash, cash equivalents and short-term investments in one financial institution and, therefore, our cash, cash equivalents and short-term investments could be adversely affected if the financial institution in which we hold our cash, cash equivalents and short-term investments fails.

-We currently maintain all of our cash, cash equivalents and short-term investments with a limited number of financial institutions.
-At the current time, our cash, cash equivalents and short-term investment balances with such financial institutions are held primarily in U.S. treasury bills with a duration of less than 12 months.
+We currently maintain all of our cash, cash equivalents and short-term investments with one financial institution.
+At the current time, our cash, cash equivalents and short-term investment balances with such financial institution are held primarily in U.S. treasury bills with a duration of less than 12 months.
 A portion of our operating cash is held in accounts in excess of the Federal Deposit Insurance Corporation ("FDIC") insurance limits.
-The failure of one or more of the financial institutions in which our cash, cash equivalents and short-term-investments are held, the resulting inability for us to obtain the return of our funds from any of those financial institutions, or any other adverse condition suffered by any of those financial institutions, could impact access to our operating cash and a temporary inability to access our short-term investments in U.S. treasury bills which could have an adverse effect on our business, financial condition and results of operations.
+The failure of the financial institution in which our cash, cash equivalents and short-term-investments are held, the resulting inability for us to obtain the return of our funds from that financial institution, or any other adverse condition suffered by the financial institution, could impact access to our operating cash and a temporary inability to access our short-term investments in U.S. treasury bills which could have an adverse effect on our business, financial condition and results of operations.